 Geographic modelling to map the distribution of double energy vulnerability

-The availability of data on energy and transport poverty statistics vary significantly across the four devolved nations with inconsistent definitions and limited disaggregated data.
+The availability of data on energy and transport poverty statistics varies significantly across the four devolved nations with inconsistent definitions and limited disaggregated data.
 This lack of harmonised data on energy and transport is a severe impediment in understanding socio-spatial variants of energy and transport poverty.

 We developed an original method for analysing energy and transport poverty in the UK and constructed two unique metrics:

-- The transport poverty metric is constructed on the basis of access and social vulnerability
+- The transport poverty metric is constructed on the basis of access and social vulnerability.

 Energy and transport equations: